Kavita Kaushik: 2015–present: Jhalak Dikhhla Jaa and later projects

 Kaushik starred in a Bollywood film titled Lollipop Since 1947.
 The film, which was directed by Anirudh Chautala, is a political satire set in a lower middle-class household where Kaushik plays wife to actor Deepak Dobriyal.
 In 2017, Kaushik made a celebrity guest appearance for Sakshi Tanwar's cooking reality show, Tyohaar Ki Thaali as a contestant.
 Kaushik made a debut in the Punjabi film industry with Vekh Baraatan Challiyan (2017).
 She later appeared in two more Punjabi films, Vadhayiyaan Ji Vadhayiyaan and Nankana along with Anas Rashid.

 From 2018 until 2019, Kaushik presented Star Bharat's crime show, Savdhaan India.
 In 2019, she starred in the Punjabi film, Mindo Taseeldarni as Mindo.
 In 2019, Kaushik participated in Colors TV's Kitchen Champion 5 along with Aamir Ali and presented by Arjun Bijlani.

 In October 2020, Kaushik participated in the reality show Bigg Boss 14, entering as a wild card contestant.
 She first got evicted but later re-entered.
 She walked out of the house after a fight with Rubina Dilaik in November.

 Personal life

-Kaushik was in a relationship with fellow television actor Karan Grover and they participated in celebrity couples dance reality show Nach Baliye 3.
+Kaushik was in a relationship with fellow television actor Nikhil and they participated in celebrity couples dance reality show Nach Baliye 3.
 The couple parted their ways in 2008.
 She married her best friend businessman Ronnit Biswas, in January 2017.